Autodesk® Authorized Training Center: Certificate

 Instructions are included on the Application.
-You will need to include a $50 non-refundable fee, and an unofficial SF State transcript, showing successful completion of all classes required for the certificate.
+You will need to include an unofficial SF State transcript, showing successful completion of all classes required for the certificate.
 Please choose the link below to download and complete your application.
-Mail your application along with a check or money order ($50) to the Downtown Campus at 835 Market Street, 6th Floor, Attn: Autodesk Program.
+Mail your application to the Downtown Campus at 835 Market Street, 6th Floor, Attn: Autodesk Program.

 If you would like to pay your certificate fee with an electronic check or credit card, please call the program coordinator.